-The Result Set Interface (RSI) is not supported with Virtual Private Database.
-(VPD is supported with the regular CONTAINS query, but not with RSI.)

-- In order to execute the function, you must be able to query the base table. - If a VPD policy is active on the base table, the documents portion of the result set will not show any documents to which you are not entitled. - When a VPD policy is being used, aggregate measures such as count may not be accurate.
+- The Result Set Interface (RSI) is not supported with Virtual Private Database.
+(VPD is supported with the regular CONTAINS query, but not with RSI.) - In order to execute the function, you must be able to query the base table. - If a VPD policy is active on the base table, the documents portion of the result set will not show any documents to which you are not entitled. - When a VPD policy is being used, aggregate measures such as count may not be accurate.

-Oracle Text Application Developer's Guide for information on the XML Result Set Interface

-Oracle Text Application Developer's Guide for more information on faceted navigation.
+- Oracle Text Application Developer's Guide for information on the XML and JSON Result Set Interfaces - Oracle Text Application Developer's Guide for more information on faceted navigation - Oracle Database Introduction to Simple Oracle Document Access (SODA) for more information on SODA filter specifications